robertbrod/aoc/README.md

 # Acknowledgments 🙏

 A huge thanks to [Eric Wastl](https://x.com/ericwastl) for creating and hosting [Advent of Code](https://adventofcode.com/) every year - it's a highlight of the holiday season for developers worldwide!

+A special thanks to [Austin Owensby](https://github.com/austin-owensby) for inspiring such a robust infrastructure and for participating in the event.